NicholasSynovic/nicholassynovic.github.io/content/summaries/deep-learning.md

 led to improvements in speech recognition, visual object recognition, object detection, drug discovery, and genomics.
-It talks about how these models are created, what type of models are typically applied to what domains, and the usage of the backpropogation algorithm to train the model.
-Additionally, a discussion about the usage of Recurent Neural Networks (RNNs) and their benefits is had.
+It talks about how these models are created, what type of models are typically applied to what domains, and the usage of the backpropagation algorithm to train the model.
+Additionally, a discussion about the usage of Recurrent Neural Networks (RNNs) and their benefits is had.

 ### Motivation